xmican10/KNN-project/README.md

 ### Model architecture

 Our foundational model utilizes a customized U-Net architecture tailored for object segmentation.
-This architecture was finely adjusted to enhance its performance.
-Among various architectures tested, this modified version of U-Net achieved the best evaluation scores, marking it as our superior choice.
+But we slightly adjusted the architecture to enhance its performance for video object segmentation.
+Among various architectures tested, this modified version of U-Net achieved the best evaluation scores, marking it as our superior choice for baseline model.

 ![Custom Unet](media/unet2-arch.png "Our proposed Unet architecture")

 ### Baseline evaluation

-We assessed our trained U-Net model using our eval.py script and obtained the following results:
+We assessed our trained U-Net model using our `eval.py` script and obtained the following results:

 ```
 ------------------------------